hollyjalopy/d9book/book/bq.md

 ## Looking at the source
 Here is the link to the source for the Batch API.
-As always looking at the source is the definitive way to understand how anything works.
+As always, looking at the source is the definitive way to understand how anything works.
 It is really well commented.

 From
 <https://git.drupalcode.org/project/drupal/-/blob/10.0.x/core/includes/form.inc>,
-there is an example batch which calls two different functions: my_function_1 and my_function_2.
+there is an example batch that calls two different functions: my_function_1 and my_function_2.
 Note for my function 1, the arguments are just separated by commas.
-Also it is interesting to note that they call batch_process('node/1') but that could be any valid url alias e.g.
+Also, it is interesting to note that they call batch_process('node/1'), but that could be any valid url alias, e.g., '/admin/content'.
-'/admin/content'.

 So here are the arguments for my_function_1: